-Ji-Feng Zhang is with the Key Laboratory of Systems and Control, Academy of Mathematics and Systems Science, Chinese Academy of Sciences, Beijing 100190, China, and also with the School of Mathematical Sciences, University of Chinese Academy of Sciences, Beijing 100149, China (e-mail: jif@iss.ac.cn). as inputs, along with some other arguments if needed, and returns a new policy α^n .
+The key element of GPI is step 2, referred to as the GPI subroutine in this article, which takes the current policy α^{n-1} as inputs, along with some other arguments if needed, and returns a new policy α^n .
 For example, in policy gradient methods, the new policy is obtained via gradient descent in the policy space.
 That subroutine is carefully designed such that the generated policy sequence $\{\alpha^n\}$ of GPI converges to, or approaches in some sense, an optimal policy α^ .

-Originally developed by Howard for the Markov process model [1], Howard's policy improvement procedure (an instance of GPI subroutines), along with the policy iteration method, has been widely applied to optimal control problems, from disctete to continous, deterministic to stochastic and linear to nonlinear systems [10]-[14].
-A major advantage of Howard's policy iteration (hereafter referred to as the standard PI) is its fast convergence rate.
-For discrete time and state problems, Puterman and Brumelle [2] pointed out that the standard PI can be regarded as an instance of Newton's method, noting that both are finding zeros of a nonlinear operator.
-Based on this crucial observation, they successfully established a local quadratic convergence rate, which is also a standard result for Newton's iterative scheme in root finding problems.
-For linear quadratic regulation (LQR) problems in continuous time and state, the value function squence generated by the standard policy iteration also converges quadratically [10].
+Originally developed by Howard for the Markov process model [1], Howard's policy improvement procedure (an instance of GPI subroutines), along with the PI method, has been widely applied to optimal control problems, from discrete to continuous, deterministic to stochastic, and linear to nonlinear systems [10], [11], [12], [13], [14].
+A major advantage of Howard's PI (hereafter referred to as the standard PI) is its fast convergence rate.
+For discrete-time and state problems, Puterman and Brumelle [2] pointed out that the standard PI can be regarded as an instance of Newton's method, noting that both are finding zeros of a nonlinear operator.
+Based on this crucial observation, they successfully established a local quadratic convergence rate, which is also a standard result for Newton's iterative scheme in root-finding problems.
+For linear quadratic regulation (LQR) problems in continuous time and state, the value function sequence generated by the standard PI also converges quadratically [10].
 Another interesting property of the standard PI is its robustness against numerical errors.
 For stochastic nonlinear systems, Kerimkulov et al. [15] analyzed the standard PI with perturbation errors.
-They employed the theory of backward stochastic differential equations (BSDEs) to estimate the performance error bound; see also [16] for perturbation discussion on continous-time LQR problem.
+They employed the theory of backward stochastic differential equations (BSDEs) to estimate the performance error bound; see also [16] for a perturbation discussion on the continuous-time LQR problem.